Portcullis House: Cost

 When commissioned in 1992 the cost of Portcullis House was to be £165m.
 After building cost inflation and delays, the price increased to £235m.
 Costs included £150,000 for decorative fig trees, £2m for electric blinds and, for each MP, a reclining chair at £440.
-A parliamentary inquiry into the over-spend was carried by Sir Thomas Legg.
+A parliamentary inquiry into the over-spend was undertaken by Sir Thomas Legg.
 Although completed in 2000, the report was never published.
 By April 2012 the fig trees, which were rented, had cost almost £400,000.